tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def mystichand(npc):
-    npc.actions.append(f"***Mystic Hand.*** You manipulate or move one object within 30 feet of you.
+    npc.actions.append(f"***Psionic Talent: Mystic Hand.*** You manipulate or move one object within 30 feet of you.
 The object can't weigh more than 10 pounds, and you can't affect an object being worn or carried by another creature.
 If the object is loose, you can move it up to 30 feet in any direction.
 This talent allows you to open an unlocked door, pour out a beer stein, and so on.
 The object falls to the ground at the end of your turn if you leave it suspended in midair.")
 ```

 ## Psychic Hammer